krbnite/krbnite.github.io/_posts/2017-10-17-Multithreading-in-Python-Take-One.md

 But is it working as good as it could be?

 If you read through that StackOverflow page, or this suggested page on [deciding among subprocess, multiprocessing, and thread in Python](https://stackoverflow.com/questions/2629680/deciding-among-subprocess-multiprocessing-and-thread-in-python), it seems that threading might not be the best option.
-In a follow-up post, I'll explore threading and these other options in more detail.
+In fact, I'll just quote straight from Jim Dennis' comments:

+> `threading` is for a fairly narrow range of applications which are I/O bound (don't need to scale across multiple CPU
+> cores) ... `threading` suffers from two major disadvantages in Python.
+One, of course, is implementation specific --- mostly
+> affecting CPython.
+That's the GIL (Global Interpreter Lock).
+For the most part, most CPython programs will not benefit
+> from the availability of more than two CPUs (cores) and often performance will suffer from the GIL locking contention.
+The larger
+> issue which is not implementation specific, is that threads share the same memory, signal handlers, file descriptors and certain
+> other OS resources.
+Thus the programmer must be extremely careful about object locking, exception handling and other aspects
+> of their code which are both subtle and which can kill, stall, or deadlock the entire process (suite of threads).

+> By comparison the `multiprocessing` model gives each process its own memory, file descriptors, etc. A crash or unhandled
+> exception in any one of them will only kill that resource and robustly handling the disappearance of a child or sibling
+> process can be considerably easier than debugging, isolating and fixing or working around similar issues in threads.

+Not gonna lie: I wish I understood most of that better.
+That said, it's clear that I should probably spend more time learning about the `multiprocessing` module than the `threading` module.